dan-da/coinparams/README.md

 # coinparams

-This project provides crypto currency specific information such as key prefixes, DNS seeds, network ports, etc. Data is available in JSON format and human readable tables.
+This project provides crypto currency specific information such as key prefixes, DNS seeds, network ports, etc.

+Data is available in JSON format and human readable tables.
+Language bindings are available for JS and PHP.

 It is intended for use as a quick reference or in any software that is working with multiple cryptocurrencies, no matter the programming language.